Conditional separable effects: Observed Data

 Consider a randomized experiment with $n$ i.i.d.\ individuals who are assigned a binary treatment $A\in \{0,1\}$ at baseline.
 Let $k\in \{0,\dots,K+1\}$ index equally spaced discrete time intervals, and $Y\equiv Y_{K+1}$ is the outcome of interest measured in $K+1$.
 Let $D_{k+1}$ be an indicator of post-treatment event status by $k+1$, such that $Y$ is only defined, or is only of substantial interest, when $D_{k+1}=0$, $k\in \{0,\dots,K\}$.
 For example, in our running example on cancer treatment and quality of life, $D_{k+1}$ is an indicator of death by $k+1$.
 In our other example on vaccination and viral load, $D_{k+1}$ is an indicator of not becoming infected by $k+1$.

 Let $L_{0}$ denote a vector of pre-randomization (baseline) covariates, and $L_{k}$ a vector of post-randomization (time-varying) covariates measured at $k$.
-We adopt the temporal convention $(L_{0},A,\dots,D_{k},L_{k},\dots,D_{K+1},Y)$, with this assumption arbitrary as interval lengths become infintesimally small.
+We adopt the temporal convention $(L_{0},A,\dots,D_{k},L_{k},\dots,D_{K+1},Y)$, and this assumption does not restrict the distribution of observed data when we let the interval length become infintesimally small.
 We use overbars (e.g. $\overline{D}_{k+1}$) to denote the history and underbars (e.g. $\underline{D}_{k+1}$) to denote the future of a random variable relative to $k+1$, respectively.
 We assume that no subject is lost to follow-up throughout the main text but extend all results to settings with loss to follow-up (censoring) in Appendix \ref{app sec: proof of id}.